Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 The Tineco A11, A10, Dyson V7, V8, and V10 interface side-by-side.

 The Tineco Pure One S12 and Dyson V11 are different.
-Both have a screen for disbursing information to users, such as run time, power settings, and more.
+Both have a screen for displaying information to users, such as runtime, power settings, and more.

 Tineco S12 and Dyson V11 screen interface

 The S12 has a slider to adjust power.
-It doesn’t have a fixed number of settings – only a range.
-I just leave it at auto and let the iLoop sensor do the work to keep things simple.
+It doesn’t have a fixed number of settings – only a range of options.
+I leave it at auto and let the iLoop sensor do the work to keep things simple.

-The Dyson V11 Torque Drive has a button at the back that toggles between the three settings – low, auto, and boost.
+The Dyson V11 Torque Drive features a button at the back that toggles between three settings: low, auto, and boost.

-One quirk for Tineco is it always starts at low even if you use a higher setting previously.
+One quirk of Tineco is that it always starts at a low setting, even if you previously used a higher setting.
 Dyson doesn’t have the issue and starts at whatever power setting you used beforehand.

 Power comparison

 Here’s an overview of the power figures of Tineco and Dyson stick vacuums.
-For the sake of uniformity, I used an anemometer to measure airflow from the wand and main nozzle.
+For the sake of uniformity, I used an anemometer to measure the airflow from both the wand and the main nozzle.

-Realize that there’s a margin for error with this experiment, but it’s an excellent method to compare power.
+Recognize that there’s a margin for error with this experiment, but it’s an excellent method for comparing power.

 First, here are the results.

-The Dyson V11 Torque Drive has the highest airflow of all the vacuums on the list, which translates to superior performance on carpet.
+The Dyson V11 Torque Drive boasts the highest airflow of all the vacuums on the list, resulting in superior performance on carpets.

 The V11 Outsize has even more power than the Torque Drive, but I haven’t tested it, so I didn’t include it here.